bc-org/gha-update-application-version-tags/README.md

 ## Update Application Version Tags in Configuration Files

-Get your new versions of your application (docker images) deployed.
+Configure new versions of your application (docker images) for automated deployment.
 The aim of this action is aiding automated deployment processes using tools like Helm and ArgoCD.
 It takes yaml configuration files and replaces all version tags with a new one using a standard format e.g.:

 ```yaml
 my-app-tag: v0.0